census-instrumentation/opencensus-website/codelabs/javametrics.md

 prometheus --config.file=promconfig.yaml
 ```

-and then return to the terminal that's running the Java metrics quickstart and generate some work by typing inside it and it will look something like:
+and then return to the terminal that's running the Java metrics quickstart and generate some work by typing inside it.

 ## Viewing your metrics